teodorstrom/liftness/README.md

 ![Screenshot](/assets/images/aboutshot.png)

 * Footer section
     * Three icons that sends the user to Liftness social medias such as Twitter, Facebook and Youtube.
-The links are refering to Google at the moment.
+The links are refering to the respective icon's homepage at the moment.
 ![Screenshot](/assets/images/footershot.png)

 * Contact section